Applying for Financial Aid

 2. What about financial aid for summer school or study abroad?

 Financial aid for summer is handled separately from the remainder of the academic year.
-You must submit a summer school supplement form prior to April 1 for summer aid.
-Forms are generally available on our website February 1 each year.
+You must complete the Summer School Questionnaire prior to April 1 for summer aid.
+The questionnaire is generally available in My Cat in February.
 Click Here for more information.

 Financial aid is available for study abroad.
 Click Here for more information.